shariq1989/cookbook/content/recipe/Moong_Dal.md

 #### Is Moong Dal Vegan?

-With one substitution, it is.
+With one substitution, yes.
 Fry the onions in canola oil or vegetable oil instead of ghee.

 #### Can I freeze Moong Dal?